-It is more likely that your dog will suffer from diarrhea than constipation.
-However, it is highly likely that your pup will have trouble pooping at some point in his life.
-Constipation is more common in growing puppies, but it is possible that any dog could struggle with this condition.
-With that said, it is important that all pet owners educate themselves on the signs and symptoms as well as a few home remedies for dog constipation.
+It is more likely that your dog will suffer from diarrhea than constipation, but it's still possible that the dog will have trouble pooping at some point.
+Constipation in dogs is more common when they're puppies but adult dogs get it too.
+Pet owners should know the symptoms and some home remedies for dog constipation.

 If your dog hasn’t had a bowel movement in 2 days, he is probably constipated.
 Signs of constipation in dogs include straining when trying to “go”, crouching for long periods without producing any stool and whining while trying to poop.

 If you notice symptoms that are more severe, like blood around the dog's anus or blood in the stool, you need to skip these home remedies for dog constipation and head straight for the veterinarian’s office.
 Natural remedies will not be effective enough.

 For constipated dogs, a veterinarian may recommend a stool softener or laxative to help get things flowing again.
 These can usually be bought over-the-counter.
 The vet will also tell you the appropriate type of medication and the correct dosage for the dog.

 Note: Even though you can buy most laxatives and stool softeners for dogs online or at a local pet store, you should NEVER give your pet over-the-counter medication without consulting with a veterinarian first.

 For a mild case of canine constipation, you can try a home remedy that's more natural yet still effective.
 If it is taking your dog longer than normal to poop, you see the dog straining particularly hard while going and/or he is only producing a small amount of stool, it is likely that he has a mild case of constipation.